Next Campus deadline: Monday, March 10, 2024, noon

 Prospective Beinecke applicants must make an individual advising appointment with Keila Diehl, the Beinecke Scholarship campus representative.

-Junior (“Junior” means a student who plans to continue full-time undergraduate study and who expects to receive a baccalaureate degree between December 2018 and August 2019.)
+- be a Junior (“Junior” means a student who plans to continue full-time undergraduate study and who expects to receive a baccalaureate degree between December 2024 and August 2025)

-Superior intellectual ability (typically a minimum 3.5 GPA) and personal promise Financial need (received need-based financial aid as an undergraduate)
+- have demonstrated superior intellectual ability (typically minimum 3.5 GPA) and personal promise